 An abstract of up to 200 words should follow, together with a list of five keywords or less.

-As appropriate, sections within the paper entitled Introduction, Methods, Results, Discussion/ Conclusions, and References should follow.
+As appropriate, sections within the paper entitled Introduction, Methods, Results, Discussion, Conclusions, and References should follow.
 Canadian spelling and SI units should be used wherever possible.
 References cited in the text in brackets should be separated by commas and personal communications should be as follows: Smith A.J.
 (2001, pers. comm.).
-Latin or scientific names should be in italics, as well as abbreviations such as et al.
+Latin or scientific names should be in italics, as well as abbreviations such as et al. PLEASE GO OVER YOUR PAPER TO AVOID ERRORS OR DELETIONS.
+SPELL CHECK THE ENTIRE PAPER BEFORE SUBMITTING.

 All tables, figures, photographs and other illustrations should be numbered and have a self-explanatory caption.
-They should be attached to the submission as separate high resolution files and not embedded in the working WORD document.
+THEY ARE TO BE ATTACHED TO THE SUBMISSION AS SEPARATE HIGH RESOLUTION FILES AND NOT EMBEDDED IN THE WORKING WORD DOCUMENT.DO NOT SEND PAPER AS A PDF.
 Authors should indicate where each item might be placed in the manuscript.

 Cushing, D. & Walsh, J. (1976).
 The Ecology of the Seas.
 W. B. Saunders Company, Toronto.